redfoxofwealden/antonov-battleship-game/README.md

 ### Resources

-Use of ASCII escape control code in classes CSI and SGR was taken from [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code)
+Use of ASCII escape control code in classes CSI and SGR was taken from [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code)

 The use of clearing screen and positioning the cursor using control codes was taken from [CSI (Control Sequence Introducer) sequences](https://en.wikipedia.org/wiki/ANSI_escape_code#CSI_(Control_Sequence_Introducer)_sequences) on Wikipedia.

 The use of color control codes used in the SGR class was taken from [SGR (Select Graphic Rendition) parameters](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters) on Wikipedia.

+The ASCII generator was used to create the title of the game - [ASCII Generator](http://www.network-science.de/ascii/)

 This resource was useful to aid my understanding on the use of control characters to position cursors, clear screens and color foreground and background [Build your own Command Line with ANSI escape codes](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html).